krwenholz/Resume/resume.md

 ### ngrok, Inc., Seattle, WA, but mostly Remote

-Director of Engineering\null\hfill July 2021 - Present
+Director of Engineering\null\hfill July 2021 - May 2024

 I lead the great folks in Engineering.